 An operating model drives value creation and strategy execution across an organization.
 It represents the guiding principles of operations: how different parts of a business should work together to deliver value to customers and stakeholders.
 It also encompasses how an organization functions to meet core business objectives such as efficiency, growth, and adaptability.
 Organization structure, culture, processes, technology and decision-making procedures are key parts of an operating model.

-In the modern era, several factors are converging that impact how we think about conventional operating models:
+In the modern era, several factors impact how we think about conventional operating models:

 - The lingering strategy execution gap

 - A fast-changing world across all dimensions of life

 - The fourth industrial revolution, the wealth of data and its application

 Considering these factors, an updated, modern operating model is needed to solve the lingering strategy execution gap and unlock the opportunities of an evolving world.
 In this article, we’re going to outline what the Modern Operating Model looks like.
 For detailed information on the context, challenges solved, and the opportunities of the Modern Operating Model, we will be releasing a second part to this article.

 The Modern Operating Model overview

 There are five core components that make up the Modern Operating Model, each with different parts within.